-On March 22, 2022, we entered into an equity line financing pursuant to the Purchase Agreement with B. Riley pursuant to which B. Riley committed to purchase up to \$471,742,855 of Class A Ordinary Shares, subject to certain limitations and conditions set forth in the Purchase Agreement.
-The Class A Ordinary Shares that may be issued under the Purchase Agreement may be sold by us to B. Riley at our discretion from time to time over an approximately 24-month period commencing on the date that a related resale registration statement is declared effective by the SEC.
-We may ultimately decide to sell all, some, or none of the Class A Ordinary Shares that may be available for us to sell to B. Riley pursuant to the Purchase Agreement.
-The purchase price for the shares that we may sell to B. Riley will fluctuate based on the price of our Ordinary Shares.
+On March 22, 2022, we entered into an equity line financing pursuant to an ordinary shares purchase agreement with B. Riley pursuant to which B. Riley committed to purchase up to \$471.7 million of Class A Ordinary Shares, subject to certain limitations and conditions set forth in the purchase agreement.
+The Class A Ordinary Shares that may be issued under the purchase agreement may be sold by us to B. Riley at our discretion from time to time over a 24-month period commencing on the date that the Company initially satisfies certain conditions set forth in the ordinary shares purchase agreement, including the condition that a resale registration statement is declared effective by the SEC.
+We may ultimately decide to sell all, some, or none of the Class A Ordinary Shares that may be available for us to sell to B. Riley pursuant to the purchase agreement.
+The purchase price for the shares that we may sell to B. Riley will fluctuate based on the price of our Class A Ordinary Shares.
 Depending on market liquidity at the time, sales of such shares may cause the trading price of our Class A Ordinary Shares to fall.

 If and when we do sell shares to B. Riley, after B. Riley has acquired the shares, B. Riley may resell all, some, or none of those shares at any time or from time to time in its discretion.
 Therefore, our sales to B. Riley could result in substantial dilution to the interests of other holders of our Class A Ordinary Shares.
 Additionally, the sale of a substantial number of shares of our Class A Ordinary Shares to B. Riley, or the anticipation of such sales, could make it more difficult for us to sell equity or equity-related securities in the future at a price that we might otherwise wish to effect sales.
-As consideration for B. Riley's commitment under the purchase agreement to purchase our Class A Ordinary Shares, we issued 386,971 Class A Ordinary Shares to B. Riley and such Ordinary Shares are fully earned and non-refundable, even in the event we do not sell any Class A Ordinary Shares to B. Riley under the Purchase Agreement.
+As consideration for B. Riley's commitment under the purchase agreement to purchase our Class A Ordinary Shares, we issued 386,971 Class A Ordinary Shares to B. Riley and such Class A Ordinary Shares are fully earned and non-refundable, even in the event we do not sell any Class A Ordinary Shares to B. Riley under the purchase agreement.

-Swvl may issue additional Swvl Securities in the future.
+Furthermore, Swvl may issue additional Swvl Securities in the future.
 For example, Swvl may issue additional Swvl Securities under an employee incentive plan, in the public market, a private placement or as part of an acquisition in which the seller receives Swvl Securities as consideration.
 The issuance of additional Swvl Securities by Swvl may significantly dilute the equity interests of existing Swvl shareholders; could cause a change in control if a substantial number of Swvl Securities are issued, which may adversely affect prevailing market prices for Swvl Securities.